Thoracic Back Pain

 |Copyright © Nucleus Medical Media, Inc.|

-- Activities or occupations that require prolonged sitting
+- Activities or jobs that require sitting for long periods of time

 - Repetitive motion